 If there are parts of the money tree that are still healthy and your plant is large enough, you can take some stem cuttings to propagate a new money tree plant.
 Then discard the mother plant.

-Unfortunately for me, my money tree is still fairly young and doesn’t really have any mature stems that are truly ready for propagation:
+Unfortunately for me, this particular money tree is still fairly young and doesn’t really have any mature stems that are truly ready for propagation:

 However, if it’s a choice between throwing the whole plant out or taking a chance on propagation, it’s definitely worth it to try!